How to Color Correct Video Efficiently in Premiere Pro

 The basic order of tasks once you are in the color correction mode is:

 The most important thing is to work on the exposure first.
 Doing a bunch of color modification, and then adjusting the exposure, can lead to problems because once you start pushing the exposure around, you may reveal some more color issues that you need to re-tweak.
-So it makes sense to set your mid, black and highlight points get them dialed in first then take care of saturation and color temperature.
+So it makes sense to set your mid, and points get them dialed in first then take care of saturation and color temperature.

 Optimum Order of Operation in Color Correction